 - The practice had an induction programme for all newly appointed staff.
 This covered such topics as safeguarding, infection prevention and control, fire safety, health and safety and confidentiality.
-All members of staff received a handbook which provided a wide range of information. - The practice also provided placements for students doing apprenticeships in reception and administrative duties.
-These staff told us they received effective mentorship and training. - The practice could demonstrate how they ensured role-specific training and updating for relevant staff.
-For example, for those reviewing patients with long-term conditions. - Staff administering vaccines and taking samples for the cervical screening programme had received specific training which had included an assessment of competence.
-Staff who administered vaccines could demonstrate how they stayed up to date with changes to the immunisation programmes and had attended recent courses.
+All members of staff received a handbook which provided a wide range of information. - The practice had started to provide placements for apprenticeships in reception and administrative areas.
+These staff told us they received effective mentorship and training.